-If there is a problem transferring data between the computer and printer, try putting the printer in the communications diagnostics mode.
+If there is a problem transferring data between the computer and printer, try putting the printer in communications diagnostics mode.

-The printer will print the ASCII characters and their respective hexadecimal values for any data received from the host computer.
-See sample included below.
+The printer will print the ASCII characters and their respective hexadecimal values (a sample is shown below) for any data received from the host computer.
 To find out how.